robin-raymond/zax.io/operator.md

 Operators overloading of string literals can be created.
 These kinds of operators create type instances from string literals.
 As an example, h'9842ABFD' can be used to create a constant integer given a hexadecimal value.
 As string literals are constants, they should utilize compile type string literal overloading.

-An `[[execute]]` directive will cause a literal operator to be run at compile time and a constant result will be used in-place of a run time calculated value.
-Literals cannot be invoked with runtime arguments as the strings quoted in single (`'`) or double (`"`) quotes are always resolved at compile time.
+An `[[execute]]` directive will cause a literal operator to be run at compile-time and a constant result will be used in-place of a run time calculated value.
+Literals cannot be invoked with runtime arguments as the strings quoted in single (`'`) or double (`"`) quotes are always resolved at compile-time.

 An input to literal operators is always a `String` type.